iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > It's quite good.
 It will punish you for stopping to talk to the neighbors and you really need to walk briskly to score points.
 Quite simple without too much surplus info.<br> :date: __2021-04-04 16:55:34__

-> Good but I wish it would say when reach each new target an didn't recognise 100 mins brisk walking.
-Also week appears to be Mon to sun not 7 days won't matter after first week.<br> :date: __2021-03-31 15:12:06__

 #### 3-star reviews